When you make the decision to travel to foreign countries long-term, one of the most daunting subjects to figure out is which vaccines to get.

 There is no vaccine for malaria but there are anti-malaria tablets that can prevent you from contracting the parasite.
-Some of the tablets have nasty side effects like nightmare and vivid dreams so talk to your doctor about what he or she recommends.
+Some of the tablets have nasty side effects like nightmares and vivid dreams so talk to your doctor about what he or she recommends.

 You can also choose to wear mosquito repellants like DEET.
 A more effective repellant that you can find at camping stores is something called Permethrin.
 There are even special clothes you can wear (some manufactured with Permethrin) to repel mosquitos!